m30ws/frisc_sublime3/README.md

 There is no usual package for this to install with Sublime Package Control yet because either I didn't learn how to do that yet or I didn't deem it necessary.

+If you find any errors or missing features feel free to contact me... somehow.

+You are free to use these files and change them however you like.

 ## Installation
 - **_Manual_** <br/>
   _Windows_:  Copy `sublime-syntax` and `sublime-color-scheme` files to Sublime `%appdata%\Sublime Text 3\Packages\User` directory<br/>